 CNNMoney recently reported that a faster foreclosure process is the only way to help the downtrodden real estate market recover.

-But Los Angeles Bankruptcy Lawyers would argue that a faster-moving foreclosure process would trample the rights of homeowners as banks have already tried to unlawfully take away people’s houses with robo-signed documents and other shady dealings.
+But Woodland Hills Bankruptcy Lawyers would argue that a faster-moving foreclosure process would trample the rights of homeowners as banks have already tried to unlawfully take away people’s houses with robo-signed documents and other shady dealings.

-There are many options to stopping foreclosure in Los Angeles.
+There are many options to stopping foreclosure in Woodland Hills.
 Chief among them is filing for bankruptcy.
 Filing stops foreclosures immediately and allows for the homeowner to focus their efforts on getting outstanding debts eliminated.
 Loan modifications‚ refinancing and short sales are also options‚ but require bank agreement and participation‚ which can sometimes be difficult.

 According to the news article‚ The Obama administration’s programs to help save the housing market simply haven’t worked and the market is getting worse.
 Experts believe that as the foreclosure process drags out‚ the economy will be slower to recover.
 By getting people out of their houses and selling them‚ the inventory will shrink.

 Of those behind on mortgage payments‚ only 6 percent had hit the two year mark in July 2009.
 This summer‚ more than one-third of those behind on payments were two or more years behind.
 A majority of homeowners — 71 percent — are at least 12 months behind on payments.
 Two years ago‚ 41 percent were in that position.

 But a big part of that change in statistics is because of the aforementioned bank problems.
 Lending institutions have used mortgage servicers and other companies to quickly process foreclosures since 2007‚ when the housing market began crumbling and people started missing mortgage payments in droves.